shmercer/writeAlizer/README.md

 ### Installing

-writeAlizer is not available on [CRAN](https://cran.r-project.org/) due to file size (~500 mb).
+writeAlizer is not available on [CRAN](https://cran.r-project.org/).
 To install writeAlizer in R, first make sure that the package *devtools* is installed in R
 ```
 install.packages("devtools")
 ```